Brendan Williams is an attorney, health care advocate, and a prolific writer running a long-term care association in New

 Upon taking office in 2005, Brendan had to give up his position as head of the Washington Health Care Association.
 The association enjoyed record success during his tenure, despite massive proposed long-term care cuts in successive sessions, as Brendan worked to block cuts, and actually obtained Medicaid funding gains in both sessions from a Republican Senate and Democratic House.
-His legal arguments persuaded the state to stop imposing retroactive tax liability upon assisted living; in a settlement Brendan negotiated a law reducing the tax to 1/6 of what the state sought, and making it prospective only.
+His legal arguments also persuaded the state to stop imposing retroactive tax liability upon assisted living; in a settlement Brendan negotiated a law reducing the tax to 1/6 of what the state sought, and making it prospective only.

 Other work experience includes a six-year solo legal practice, two-and-a-half years as a deputy insurance commissioner, and a jet-setting stint as general counsel to a national trade association based in Alexandria, Virginia.
 Brendan has been a frequent speaker on health care and insurance topics at national conferences and continuing legal education seminars.

-A product of public schools, Brendan earned degrees from The Evergreen State College, the University of Washington School of Law, and Washington State University.
+A product of public schools, Brendan earned degrees from The Evergreen State College (B.A.), the University of Washington School of Law (J.D.), and Washington State University (M.A., Criminal Justice).
 While Brendan was an undergraduate, the student governments of the state’s five public universities elected him president of the Washington Student Lobby.
 As a child Brendan lived in the Evergreen Villages’ low-income housing complex in West Olympia before moving to Oregon and Iowa and spending vacations with his father in Olympia, during which he swam in Capitol Lake before that became impossible.

 Away from work and writing, Brendan is a very proud dad and avid (if all too occasional, these days) hiker.
 Active in philanthropy, he funds an annual scholarship in the memory of Evalyn Poff, a pioneering woman leader in Olympia.
 His resume can be found on LinkedIn.